aka Mega Spider

 Cast: Greg Grunberg, Ray Wise, Lombardo Boyar, Clare Kramer, Patrick Bauchau, Lin Shaye

 With a title like Big Ass Spider! you know going in that subtlety isn’t likely to be the movie’s top priority, and yet the opening scene is just that.
 Our hero Alex (Grunberg) lies unconscious on the ground.
 He wakes, gets to his feet, and to the strains of Where Is My Mind? by Storm Large, we see him staring off in the distance as people run past him screaming, and debris clutters the street around him.
 The camera pans round so we can see what Alex sees, and there, perched on top of a downtown Los Angeles building is…a…big ass spider!
-It’s a great opening, and while in many ways it’s the best scene in the movie, it shows that the filmmakers aren’t going the SyFy route and just throwing a movie together based on the title alone.
+It’s a great opening, and while in many ways it’s the best scene in the movie, it shows that the movie makers aren’t going the SyFy route and just throwing a movie together based on the title alone.

 With the scene set we rewind to twelve hours earlier.
 Alex is helping regular customer Mrs Jefferson (Shaye) when he’s bitten by a poisonous spider.
 At the hospital he flirts (badly) with one of the nurses while down in the morgue, a body bag starts to show signs of something alive inside it.
 The morgue attendant soon becomes a victim of the not-quite-yet big ass spider.
 Soon the military arrive, led by Major Braxton Tanner (Wise) and his second-in-command Lieutenant Karly Brant (Kramer).
 Alex is already attempting to deal with the morgue’s new resident, but it soon becomes clear this spider isn’t like any other spider, and even though Tanner warns him off, Alex, aided by hospital security guard Jose (Boyar), decides to try and catch the spider by himself.
 What he doesn’t realise is that this particular spider is growing at an exponential rate, and soon will become…a big ass spider!